rafaelpfreire/code-snippets/linux/debug/gdb/gdb_notes.md

 (gdb) info breakpoints      # list status of all breakpoints
 ```

-#Conditional Breakpoints
+## Conditional Breakpoints

 As long as a breakpoint is enabled, the debugger always stops at that breakpoint.
 However, sometimes it's useful to tell the debugger to stop at a break point only if some condition is met, like the when a variable has a particularly interesting value.
 You can specify a break condition when you set a breakpoint by appending the keyword if to a normal break statement

-break [position] if expression
+`break [position] if expression`

 In the above syntax position can be a function name or line number.
 If you already set a breakpoint at the desired position, you can use the condition command to add or change its break condition:

-condition bp_number [expression]
+`condition bp_number [expression]`

-Watchpoints are similar to breakpoints
+Watchpoints are similar to breakpoints.
 Watchpoints are set on variables.
 When those variables are read or written, the watchpoint is triggered and program execution stops.

-#How do I set a write watchpoint for a variable?
+## How do I set a write watchpoint for a variable?

 Use the watch command.
 The argument to the watch command is an expression that is evaluated.
 This implies that the variabel you want to set a watchpoint on must be in the current scope.
 So, to set a watchpoint on a non-global variable, you must have set a breakpoint that will stop your program when the variable is in scope.
 You set the watchpoint after the program breaks.

 ```bash
 (gdb) watch x
 ```

-#How do I set a read watchpoint for a variable?
+### How do I set a read watchpoint for a variable?

 Use the rwatch command.
 Usage is identical to the watch command.